zdne/zdne-old.org/resume.md

 [Hypermedia project]: https://github.com/the-hypermedia-project/
 [Fury]: https://github.com/apiaryio/fury.js

-### Project Manager & Team Lead
-Assembled and led the first distributed engineering team in Apiary working on the API description product.
-Team delivered the high-performance API description language parser that is now the backbone of Apiary SAAS infrastructure.

-### Product Manager
+### Product Manager & Owner

 Designed an accessible way for everybody to describe and discuss an API.
 Invented an approachable data modeling language to encourage the description of data.

 Created several Apiary core technologies and formats.
 This enabled Apiary to build amazing tools and facilitated the design, development and consumption of modern APIs.

 Led the product development in the areas of API design and description.
 Listened and interacted with customers.
 Coordinated API design and description product with the rest of the company.

+### Project Manager & Team Lead

+Assembled and led the first distributed engineering team in Apiary working on the API description product.
+Team delivered the high-performance API description language parser that is now the backbone of Apiary SAAS infrastructure.

 ### Product Marketing Manager